arno-di-loreto/apistylebook-web/_pages/design/guidelines/atlassian-rest-api-design-guidelines-version-1-topics.md

       - name: 'Appendix A: Response Codes'
         url: 'https://developer.atlassian.com/docs/atlassian-platform-common-components/rest-api-development/atlassian-rest-api-design-guidelines-version-1#AtlassianRESTAPIDesignGuidelinesversion1-AppendixA:ResponseCodes'
   - topic_id: http-status-404
-    topic_category: HTTP Status
+    topic_category: HTTP Status User Error
-    topic_name: HTTP Status 404
+    topic_name: 404 Not Found
-    topic_description: When to use HTTP status 404
+    topic_description: The requested resource could not be found but may be available in the future.
+Subsequent requests by the client are permissible.
     topic__links:
       self:
         href: /design/topics/http-status-404